11 Reasons To Watch “Farscape”, Twenty Years+ Later

 She’s the opposite of a damsel in distress (some might even say that’s Crichton’s role), and from a strong position, she still manages to have a romantic connection with the male lead.

 And Zhaan is the “doctor” (of sorts) of the show as well as a peaceful priest.
-Well, not so peaceful at times, as she sometimes becomes quite violent, and capable of pretty horrifying deeds, escaping that boring “female healer” stereotype.
+Well, not so peaceful at times, as she can get quite violent, and is capable of pretty horrifying deeds, escaping that boring “female healer” stereotype.

 7. Farscape Wasn’t Afraid Of Sex (Even With Puppets!)